ananichoumchoum/API-hackathon/README.md

 ## Future Enhancements

-- **Score Tracking**: Add functionality to track and display the user's score.
 - **Multiple Categories**: Include trivia questions from multiple categories to make the quiz more diverse.
 - **Improved User Interface**: Enhance the UI with animations and additional visual feedback.